Chimpanzee: Hunting

 When hunting small monkeys such as the red colobus, chimpanzees hunt where the forest canopy is interrupted or irregular.
 This allows them to easily corner the monkeys when chasing them in the appropriate direction.
 Chimpanzees may also hunt as a coordinated team, so that they can corner their prey even in a continuous canopy.
 During an arboreal hunt, each chimpanzee in the hunting groups has a role.
 "Drivers" serve to keep the prey running in a certain direction and follow them without attempting to make a catch.
 "Blockers" are stationed at the bottom of the trees and climb up to block prey that takes off in a different direction.
 "Chasers" move quickly and try to make a catch.
 Finally, "ambushers" hide and rush out when a monkey nears.
 While both adults and infants are taken, adult male colobus monkeys will attack the hunting chimps.
-Male chimpanzees hunt more than females.
 When caught and killed, the meal is distributed to all hunting party members and even bystanders.

+Male chimpanzees hunt in groups more than females.
+Female chimpanzees tend to hunt solitarily.
+If a female chimpanzee were to participate in the hunting group and catch a Red Colobus, it would likely immediately be taken by an adult male.
+Female chimpanzees are estimated to hunt ≈ 10-15% of a community's vertebrates.

-Intelligence and cognition
+Intelligence

-Chimpanzees display numerous signs of intelligence, from the ability to remember symbols to cooperation, tool use, and perhaps language.
+Chimpanzees display numerous signs of intelligence, from the ability to remember symbols to cooperation, tool use, and varied language capabilities.
 They are among species that have passed the mirror test, suggesting self-awareness.
 In one study, two young chimpanzees showed retention of mirror self-recognition after one year without access to mirrors.
 Chimpanzees have been observed to use insects to treat their own wounds and those of others.
 They catch them and apply them directly to the injury.
 Chimpanzees also display signs of culture among groups, with the learning and transmission of variations in grooming, tool use and foraging techniques leading to localized traditions.

 A 30-year study at Kyoto University's Primate Research Institute has shown that chimpanzees are able to learn to recognise the numbers 1 to 9 and their values.
 The chimpanzees further show an aptitude for eidetic memory, demonstrated in experiments in which the jumbled digits are flashed onto a computer screen for less than a quarter of a second.
 One chimpanzee, Ayumu, was able to correctly and quickly point to the positions where they appeared in ascending order.
 Ayumu performed better than human adults who were given the same test.

 In controlled experiments on cooperation, chimpanzees show a basic understanding of cooperation, and recruit the best collaborators.
 In a group setting with a device that delivered food rewards only to cooperating chimpanzees, cooperation first increased, then, due to competitive behaviour, decreased, before finally increasing to the highest level through punishment and other arbitrage behaviours.